 Use Command Prompt or Powershell

-These methods simply adds one more step to the first method and you end up typing up the same thing anyways.
+These methods simply add one more step to the first method and you end up typing up the same thing anyway.

 Use Task Scheduler

 - Open Task Scheduler (by searching for it just like powershell).

 - Click on Create Basic Task on the right.

 - Type Shutdown as the task name and click Next.